cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

       -H 'Artifact-Plugins: [ { "name": "mysql", "type": "jdbc", "className": "com.mysql.jdbc.Driver" } ]' \\
       -H 'Artifact-Version: 5.1.35' --data-binary @/path/to/mysql-connector-java-5.1.35.jar

-Using the CLI (note that the version, if not explicitly set, is derived from the filename):
+Using the CLI (note that the artifact version, if not explicitly set, is derived from the JAR filename):

 .. container:: highlight